 For the purposes of this Whistleblower Policy, the policy for The Pacific Insurance Berhad is made references to Fairfax mean Fairfax Financial Holdings Limited and all of its subsidiaries including The Pacific Insurance Berhad.

-- Pacific’s Code of Business Conduct and Ethics requires every director, officer and employee of Pacific to report any violation of the Code which is known to or reasonably suspected by that individual.
+- Pacific’s Code of Business Conduct and Ethics requires every director, officer and employee of Pacific to report any violation of the Code that is known to or reasonably suspected by that individual.
 Directors, officers and employees must also report any other known or reasonably suspected improper conduct or incident in relation to Pacific, including any questionable accounting, internal accounting controls or auditing matters or potential violations of the law.
 Any matter that should be reported is referred to as an Improper Activity.

 - The Chairman of the Audit Committee shall be responsible for the effective implementation of the policy supported by the Management.